Ganeshdr/Flask-SQLALCHEMY-MySQL-CRUD_Application/README.md

 ## Running the app
 Run the below commands to start the Flask server

-* pip install flask pyjwt Flask-SQLAlchemy
+* pip install -r requirements.txt
 * python run.py